WhatDanDoes/bscc-static/src/bsf/reports/device-data-survey.md

 - Sleep Quality
   - Based on several factors including snoring, light patterns, and heart rate
 - Body Composition
   - Muscle to fat ratio determined using bioimpedence
 - Active Minutes
 - Menstrual Health
-  - Aided by enabling the subject to track _symptoms_.
+  - Informed by the subject herself, who uses the device to track _symptoms_.
-- Cadence (for Runners)
+- Cadence (for runners)
-- VO2 Max (for Endurance Training)
+- VO2 Max (for endurance training)
   - A measure of cardio-respiratory fitness.
 - Calories Burned for Overall Fitness
 - Pulse
-- Body Battery (proprietary Garmin?)
+- Body Battery
+  - This was listed as a data point offered by Garmin devices.
+It may be proprietary.

 Sources: [1](https://www.makeuseof.com/health-data-points-pay-attention-fitness-tracker/), [2](https://developer.garmin.com/gc-developer-program/health-api/).

 # What Can be Determined?

+Manufacturers and marketers would have you believe smartwatches can improve your overall health by detecting potential problems before they become serious.
+Others, including medical _professionals_ may dispute these claims, though they are likely concerned with the device's accuracy and the subjects own ability to make a diagnoses.
+What follows is a short list of determinations that are conceivably possible by analyzing data collected by a smartwatch:

 - Gait Analysis
   - Is the subject walking steadily?